-Replace the current single central entrance and create a new park entrance and address at Pelham Street.
-Pelham Street itself will be transformed into a green corridor linking University and Lincoln squares, by replacing central street parking with new trees.
+Replace the current single central entrance with a new park entrance and address at Pelham Street.
+Pelham Street Itself will be transformed into a green corridor linking University and Lincoln squares, by replacing central street parking with new trees.
 The median strip will also be reconfigured as a water sensitive garden.